 Difficult terms

 Competency-focused education?
 Bachelor’s, Master’s, major, minor?
-Competency, BSA, ECTS?
+Competency, ECTS?
 When you enrol in a degree programme at a university of applied sciences, you’ll suddenly find yourself surrounded by all kinds of new terms and abbreviations.
 These require an explanation, which we are happy to provide by means of a glossary of terms.

 Explanatory glossary of terms